A Whole New Ball Game: Tottenham Hotspur Stadium Raises Bar for Multi-Purpose Venues

 From start to finish, the process of retracting the pitch takes just 25 minutes.
 This enables the stadium to transition quickly between modes, delivering NFL games and large-scale events such as concerts without compromising the quality of the grass pitch.
-The setup also provides spectators in the first few rows of seats with perfect sightlines for American football, raising the height of the stands relative to the pitch-level and, therefore, allowing them to see over the players and staff standing along the touchlines during games.
+The setup also provides optimal spectator sightlines for American football, raising the height of the stands relative to the pitch-level and ensuring that fans in the first rows of seating are able to see over the players and staff standing along the touchlines during games.

 Made to measure

 To further enhance the stadium’s multi-use credentials, separate facilities for football and NFL players are also provided including locker rooms and recovery facilities.
 The NFL ‘home’ team locker facility also includes a separate media room for pre- and post-game press conferences, while the NFL away team has access to the main soccer media centre within the stadium.

 NFL UK Managing Director Alistair Kirkwood believes that bespoke facilities such as these are integral to making NFL teams feel comfortable playing in the UK.
 “They have to feel they’ve been given a good competitive chance of playing well”, he told ESPN.
 “If teams felt it wasn’t a good experience you’d find it very difficult to get other teams to come over.”